delapuente/remapjs/README.md

 Actually, I did not use require.js for bundling my projects but I find it very convenient for unit testing.
 This is a setup I usually work with combined with [Chai](http://chaijs.com/).

-Suppose you have the former definition of `ChatWidget`:
+Suppose you have this definition of `ChatWidget`:

 ```js
 // src/ChatWidget.js